temporalio/temporal-learning/docs/tutorials/typescript/nextjs/index.md

 });
 ```

-Then you'd modify the `makeClient` function in `temporal/src/client.ts` to incldue the same keys:
+Then you'd update the `makeClient` function in `temporal/src/client.ts` to include the same keys:

 ```ts
 function makeClient(): Client {